COVID-19: Ensure adequate health infrastructure at the district level, maintain coordination with states, says PM Modi | Law-Order

 While conveying his gratitude for the relentless services provided by healthcare workers in managing COVID-19 so far, he suggested to ensure that the vaccination coverage through precaution dose for healthcare workers, front line workers should also be taken up in mission mode.
 Prime Minister also spoke about the importance for continuous scientific research in testing, vaccines and pharmacological interventions including genome sequencing given that the virus is evolving continuously.

-The meeting was attended by Union Ministers Amit Shah, Union Home Minister, Dr Mansukh Mandaviya and others.
+The meeting was attended by Union Home and Cooperation Minister Amit Shah, Union Health Minister Dr Mansukh Mandaviya and others.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)